Vitamin D

 Vitamin D Blood Test

-The blood test that measures the vitamin D level is called a 25(OH)D blood test or 25- hydroxyvitamin D test.
-It is a well-known and accurate way to measure your body’s blood level of vitamin D. The result of this test can tell you whether your body is getting too little, excessive, or just the right amount of vitamin D. People usually opt for this test when:
+The blood test that measures the level of vitamin D is called a 25(OH)D blood test or 25- hydroxyvitamin D test.
+It is well known and most accurate way to measure the blood level of vitamin D in your body.
+The result of this test can tell you whether your body is getting too little, excessive, or just the right amount of vitamin D. People usually opt for this test when:

 • They are low in calcium or phosphate.